 Polymers

 Chitosan (here identified as Chit) in powder (medium molecular weight with 80% deacetylated units) was purchased from Sigma Aldrich (St. Louis, USA) and used as a reference and to synthesize the quaternized derivative N,N,N-trimethylchitosan (TMC).
 The TMC was obtained by reaction at 70 °C, comprising a suspension of 1.0 g of chitosan (0.005 mol) in 4 mL of deionized water with additions of 16 mL of dimethylsulfate (Synth, R. Janeiro, Brazil) and 1.2 g of NaOH (0.015 mol) plus 0.88 g of NaCl (0.015 mol).
 The resulting derivative was dialyzed in a cellophane membrane (cut-off of 12000–14000 gmol-1) and the final product obtained by precipitation, followed by washing with acetone.
 Details of the methylation process and TMC full characterization are available within the literature (Britto and Assis, 2007; Britto et al., 2011).
-Chitosan gel (used as a reference) was prepared by dissolution in 1.0% acetic acid aqueous solution (pH 4.3) and TMC gel was obtained by direct solubilization in distilled water (pH 6.6), both at a concentration of 2.0 gL-1.
+Chitosan gel (used as a reference) was prepared by dissolution in 1.0% acetic acid aqueous solution (pH 4.3) and TMC gel was obtained by direct solubilization in distilled water (pH 6.6), both at a concentration of 2.0 gl-1.
 Therefore, samples were homogenized for 2 hours under magnetic stirring.

 Fungal strains and cultures

 Three food spoilage fungi were used for testing: Penicillium sp. originally isolated from decayed apples; Aspergillus sp. originally isolated from coffee beans and one standard strain of Aspergillus flavus (ATCC 14108), which was used for comparison.
 The wild fungal cultures were provided by the Culture Collection of Federal University of São Carlos and previously identified at the genus level in accordance with Singh et al. (1991).
 The use of wild fungi was intended to evaluate the general action of the polymers and to compare the efficiency against a control strain.
-The chosen fungi release toxins mainly the Aspergillus sp. which are considered the largest producers of aflatoxins, carcionogenic mycotoxins that commonly contaminate agricultural commodities.
+The chosen fungi release toxins, mainly the Aspergillus sp. which are considered the largest producers of aflatoxins, carcionogenic mycotoxins that commonly contaminate agricultural commodities.

 The fungi were incubated in Petri dishes (potato dextrose agar medium) for seven days at 35°C before testing.